haopingku/ruby-struct/README.md

 - `#top` to get the top element, this will not pop the element.
 - `#pop` to pop and return the top element.

-## SortedHash (class)
+## Sorted Hash (class)
 A red-black tree for key-sorted key-value pairs.
-Methods below are similar to Ruby's `Hash`.
+Methods below are similar to `Hash`.

 - `#initialize(default = nil, &default_proc = nil)`
 - `#empty?`